 Soccer: 'Football,' as it is known in the region, is the most popular sport in Qatar.
 Besides following various European leagues, Qataris enjoy their own domestic leagues.
-Part of the Asian Football Confederation, the Qatar men's national team won the Gulf Cup of Nations in 2004 and 2014, though it has never qualified for a World Cup.
+Part of the Asian Football and 2014, though it has never qualified for a World Cup.
 While few Qatari women traditionally participated in sports after primary school, this custom has changed somewhat in recent years.
 In 2010, Qatar founded its first national women's soccer team, and in 2012, a domestic women's soccer league was created.